Countries to Consider for Hiring Remote Developers (2026)

 7. Costa Rica

-Costa Rica was one of the first Latin American countries to develop a mature nearshore IT services industry, anchored by Intel's decision to build a major facility there in the 1990s.
-The country has the most US-aligned business culture in Central America, strong English proficiency, and a well-educated workforce.
+Costa Rica was one of the first Latin American countries to build a mature nearshore IT services industry, anchored by Intel's decision to set up a major facility there in the 1990s.
+It's got the most US-aligned business culture in Central America, strong English proficiency, and a well-educated workforce.
 San Jose and Heredia are the primary tech hubs.
-Rates are slightly higher than Colombia or Mexico, reflecting the maturity and stability of the market.
+Rates run slightly higher than Colombia or Mexico, reflecting the maturity and stability of the market.

 Learn more about hiring developers in Costa Rica ›